samay-app/samay/README.md

 ### Deployment

 In your .env, change the `NODE_ENV` to `production` and set the `EMAIL` and `PASSWORD` variables corresponding to your Gmail account.
-Make sure to use a spare account and [Turn on less secure app access](https://myaccount.google.com/lesssecureapps).Then set the CORS_URL to the domain running RocketMeet-client.
+Make sure to use a spare account and [Turn on less secure app access](https://myaccount.google.com/lesssecureapps).
+Then set the CORS_URL to the domain running RocketMeet-client.
 Make sure the Firebase credentials in .env are correct and that you added your domain to the 'Authorized domains' section in your Firebase project.

 ## Contributing